druidfi/guidelines/docs/local_dev_env.md

 ### Setup workflow

 - Clone infra repository
-- Create Vagrant machine with `vagrant up` (this will also provision it)
 - Clone project repository
 - Build the codebase
+- Create Vagrant machine with `vagrant up` (this will also provision it)
-- Get database and files
+- Get database and files and put in place
 - Develop

 ## Docker based